srmcgann/Coordinates/README.md

 ![crosshairSel](crosshairSel.jpg) </center>
 <br>

-Notes: The crosshair config options are added to the renderer object when the FPS camera is loaded.
+Notes: The FPS camera config options are added to the renderer object when the FPS camera is loaded.
 For example, ``crosshairSel``, ``showCrosshair`` may be changed on the fly by setting ``renderer.crosshairSel = ...`` etc.

+It's important also to be aware of the 'clipspace limitation' of every webgl application.
+The vertex shaders must reduce all geometry into unit space, including the Z dimension.
+This means all shapes and positions are divided so as to fit reasonably into the space of -1 to 1, for each dimension.
+This is a feature of *gl, so as to be able to efficiently 'clip' unused geometry.
+Shrinking geometry into unit space, while creating the illusion of a large area has the tradeoff of floating point errors on the small scale, such as z-fighting / artifacts.
+So to avoid such errors, a space of 10,000 units is generally available.
+With the default (center-oriented) camera, this is seldom a problem, but with a mobile camera it's very easy to 'leave' the clip space, which requires the programmer to anticipate and provide for some 'recentering' or 'space tiling' approach.
+Be aware, if the camera moves sufficiently far from the origin, the geometry may disappear due to leaving the apportioned space.

 If a custom crosshairMap is used, it becomes a 4th element (3) in the crosshairSel array [0, 1, 2, 3].
 If specified, crosshairSel is set to this automatically, but can be changed, or changed back.